uw-windc/WiNDCRegional.jl/docs/src/yaml.md

     The YAML configuration structure may be subject to change as the package is further developed.
 Users are encouraged to check for updates in future releases.

+This data is loaded using the [`load_regional_yaml`](@ref) function, which reads the YAML file and returns a dictionary containing the configuration information.

 ## Metadata Section

 The `metadata` section contains four keys: